iamvanshverma/DaB.AI-DataBuddy_AI/README.md

 **DaB.AI - DataBuddy AI** is a cutting-edge web application and **AI Chatbot** designed to **revolutionize Exploratory Data Analysis (EDA)**.
 Built on **Python** using the **Google Gemini API** and **Streamlit**, it transforms the complex, time-consuming process of data analysis into a **simple, conversational experience**.

-**Core Value Proposition:**
-Instead of writing code or manually creating visualizations, users upload a CSV file and interact with the data by asking questions in **natural language**.
-DaB.AI leverages advanced AI to automate the entire analytical pipeline: performing data quality checks, extracting deep statistical insights, generating professional visualizations, and delivering **actionable business intelligence** in real-time.

 ---

 ## 🔗 Quick Access & Visual Preview